ipfinder-io/ip-finder-cli/README.md

 C:\bin> echo @php "%~dp0ipfinder.phar" %* > ipfinder.cmd
 C:\bin> exit
 ```
-5. Open a new command line and confirm that you can execute PHPUnit from any path:
+5. Open a new command line and confirm that you can execute IPfinder from any path:
 ```bash
 C:\Users\username> ipfinder --help
 ````